Julie Packard

 Julie E. Packard (born 1952/1953) is an American ocean conservationist and philanthropist.
-She helped create the Monterey Bay Aquarium in the early 1980s and is its executive director, a position she has held since its opening in 1984.
+She helped create the Monterey Bay Aquarium in the early 1980s, and was its executive director from its opening in 1984 until 2026.
 She speaks at conferences and symposia related to ocean conservation and writes online about current issues.
 She is a fellow of the American Academy of Arts and Sciences and is a recipient of the Audubon Medal.

 Early life and education

 Packard grew up in the Santa Clara Valley in Northern California, where she rode horses and explored nature on the extensive grounds of San Felipe Ranch each weekend.
 With her father, David Packard, the co-founder of Hewlett-Packard, she planted a vegetable garden every year.
 Packard spent much time outdoors, and was always very curious; as a student at University of California, Santa Cruz, her biology professor said she "was able to synthesize and ask great questions.
 She had a wide-open, inquisitive mind."
 Her most fond experiences as a student were early mornings wearing hip waders, combing through algae and animals of the intertidal zone.
 She graduated with a bachelor's degree in biology in 1974, and a Master of Arts in 1978, focusing on marine algae.